zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 I just read that gPRC is actually a Google project.
 That is new.
 I am looking into that for my NLP class final project.
 I also learned that the true size of map.
 For example, do you know Greenland is actually smaller than India?
 But on the map it is much bigger🥸?
+### Day 41: May 26, 2022

+**Today's Progress**:
+- 1.5 hours of reading
+- Some Guitar playing, and made 3 more new friends.

+**Thoughts:**
+So I am reading the book A Programmer's Rantings by Steve Yegge.
+I finished around 80 pages and it talked about software architecture, language  features and how to program in general.
+This book is very interesting.
+I look forward to finishing it.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->